About

 Jurisdiction comes first.
 Sovereignty in personal digital information follows from it.

-This work examines both conditions as they already exist, where they fail, and what becomes possible when they are treated as prerequisites rather than aspirations.
+This work examines these conditions as they already exist, where they fail, and what becomes possible when they are treated as prerequisites rather than aspirations.
 It does not propose legislation or institutional programs.
 It maps structural relationships and their consequences across legal, economic, and technical domains.

 The material is presented as a set of interconnected papers and reference sections.
 Each may be read independently, but all proceed from the same premise: that a stable digital world must take its bearing from the person whose life it processes.